How to get the best deals on hotels: 16 savvy tips from travel experts and industry insiders

 This approach definitely requires a bit of time and research as you'll need to find out what hotels are due to open in your travel destination then keep an eye on their websites and socials for any news. newhotelsopening.com is a good starting point to find out what hotels are due to open soon, but you'll need to proactively monitor the hotels for deals.

 Booking your hotel and flight in one package deal generally provides an extra layer of protection if things go wrong, but booking your flights and hotel together often ends up far cheaper than booking them separately.
 In most cases, the package deals will be exclusive to the company or agent you're booking through so you won't be able to find these rates online.

 Lastly, travel flexibility is not only the best way to get good deals on flights, hotels and holidays these days, but it's also important so you don't lose money if your plans change too.

-Amendable bookings can save you a lot of money if your plans change, or if your flight is cancelled too.
-If you’re booking flights and hotels separately, it’s important to check your hotel’s cancellation policies, in case you can no longer travel or experience big delays.
+Amendable bookings can save you a lot of money if your plans change, or if your flight is canceled too.
+If you’re booking flights and hotels separately, it’s important to check your hotel’s cancelation policies, in case you can no longer travel or experience big delays.
 You don’t want to end up paying for a hotel that you can’t use!

-Many hotels now offer free cancellation (up to a certain date) and some have date change options, providing greater flexibility for travellers.
+Many hotels now offer free cancelation (up to a certain date) and some have date change options, providing greater flexibility for travelers.
 It might seem boring but take the time to also read those T&Cs, to fully understand the hotel’s policies and what your rights are.

-Sites like Booking.com (opens in new tab) helpfully have a series of filters that allow you to search for hotels in your chosen destination that offer ‘free cancellation’.
+Sites like Booking.com helpfully have a series of filters that allow you to search for hotels in your chosen destination that offer ‘free cancelation’.

 By Emma Dooney • Published